freemocap/bs/Cameras/philips_camera_notes.md

 # Philip's Notes on Camera Setup

 ## Physical Setup Notes
-1. There is some glare from the charuco in 2 camera views (cameras ...832 and ...609).
+1. There is some reflection from the charuco in 2 camera views (cameras ...832 and ...609).
 Is there something we can put behind the plexiglass to prevent this?
 It may mess up calibration and tracking.

 2. Camera positioning should match the blender file, all be upright, etc.